alex-lihc/Group-Project-Portfolio-Theory-in-Python/README.md

 All steps have been tested on windows platform and anaconda.

 Notice you need to import every packages before runing the codes.
-Following packages are needed:
+Following required versions for packages are needed:

+python 3.7.9

-pandas
+pandas 1.1.3

-numpy
+numpy 1.19.2

-pandas_datareader
+pandas_datareader 0.9.0

 datetime

-matplotlib
+matplotlib  3.3.2

-scipy
+scipy 1.5.3

 ## Data